 First, a review of last week’s forecast:

-Summing up the opinions of several dozen analysts from world leading banks and brokerage companies as well as forecasts based on different methods of technical and graphical analysis, we can suggest the following:
+Summing up the opinions of several dozen analysts from world leading banks and broker companies as well as forecasts based on different methods of technical and graphical analysis, the following can be suggested:

 Roman Butko, NordFX

-Notice: These materials should not be considered a recommendation for investment or guidance for working on financial markets as they are for informative purposes only.
+Notice: These materials should not be deemed as a recommendation for investment or guidance for working on financial markets and they are for informative purposes only.
 Trading on financial markets is risky and it can lead to loss of money deposited.